ChristianTheAnalyst1/PortfolioProjects/README.md

 **Projects Section**

 This section includes detailed documentation and code for various business intelligence projects I've worked on.
-This section also has PDF copies of a few dashboards created for clients ( all sensitive information has been removed as well as any information that would I identify the company
+This section also has PDF copies of a few dashboards created for clients ( all sensitive information has been removed as well as any information that would identify the company )

 **Education and Certifications**